NARPNet/NARPNet_NCS/README.md

 rather than a single operator.

 *The following is just a description of the files and such.
-It is not intended to be a users manual that describes how to use the macros to run a net.
+It is not intended to be a users manual that describes how install the macros or how to use the macros to run a net.
 That documentation will come in time as the macros stabilize a bit.*

 ### The Macro Files